 - 5V Power Supply (Alternatively you can use a 5V Solar cell, 3.7V lithium ion battery and a TP4056 constant-current/constant-voltage linear charger to charge the battery during the day).

 I2C communication with BME-280 uses pins PB0/SDA and PB2/SCL.
-If you use the Tiny AVR Programmer from Sparkfun or something similar it drives an LED on PB0 which will interfere with I2C communication.
+If you use the Tiny AVR Programmer from Sparkfun or something similar, keep in mind that it drives an LED on PB0 which will interfere with I2C communication.
 You will need to remove the chip from the programmer after uploading to get it to work in the circuit.

 ~/Documents/Arduino/libraries/ directory and restart the Arduino IDE.

 I used two circuit boards: Display and Logic board.
-The Display board holds the 4 LED 7-segment displays with the array of resistors.
+The Display board holds the four 7-segment LEDs with the array of resistors.
 On the back are header pins that plug in to the logic board.
 The Logic board holds the 4 register chips and the ATtiny85.
 On the back are headers for the Display board to plug in.

 I printed a simple cylinder case (Thingiverse) to mount the weather station and have it on the back patio: